ezz118/flappy-bird/README.md

 -
  - Just press SPACE to make the descending bird fly upwards and fly between columns of green obstacles without hitting them!
  - After passing one column, you can get one score!
  - Be careful!
-If you hit the green obstacles, the game will end!
+If you hit the green obstacles or the ground, the game will end!

 How to run Flappy Bird?
 -